 Kubernetes Operator examples

 The operator pattern has been widely adopted.
 Official or community-led operators are available for many popular open-source projects, making it easier to deploy commonly used software components in your stack.
-Let’s look at three more prominent examples.
+Let’s look at four more prominent examples.

 Postgres Operator